Stochastic flows for H\"older drifts and transport/continuity equations with noise: Application to linear SPDEs

 \begin{remark} The fact that $u_t(x) = u_\initial(X_t^{-1}(x))$ is a $\BV_\loc$-solution to the STE can be verified without smoothing the initial data and the flow, using \eqref{eq:transport_substitution} and the formulas for $X_t(x)$ and $\nabla X_t(x)$.
-However, this requires more calculation, and is not necessary when stability of the backward flow w.r.t.~smoothing of the drift is known. \end{remark}
+However, this requires more calculation, and is not necessary when stability of the backward flow with respect to smoothing of the drift is known. \end{remark}